Deep4GB/Resume-NLP-Parser/README.md

 ## Overview

-The Resume NLP Parser is a project that utilizes Natural Language Processing (NLP) techniques to extract and analyze information from resumes.
-This tool aims to simplify the process of reviewing job applicants' resumes, extracting relevant data, and making data-driven decisions in recruitment.
+The **Resume NLP Parser** is a project that leverages Natural Language Processing (NLP) techniques to extract and analyze information from resumes.
+This tool streamlines the process of reviewing job applicants' resumes, extracting relevant data, and enabling data-driven decisions in recruitment.

 ## Key Features

-- **Resume Parsing**: The application parses resumes in various formats, such as PDF, Word documents, or plain text, extracting details like name, contact information, skills, work experience, and education.
+- **Resume Parsing**: Parses resumes in various formats (PDF, Word documents, or plain text), extracting details such as name, contact information, skills, work experience, and education.

-- **NLP Analysis**: Natural Language Processing techniques are used to analyze the text within resumes, identifying keywords, phrases, and patterns to assess a candidate's qualifications.
+- **NLP Analysis**: Utilizes Natural Language Processing techniques to analyze the text within resumes, identifying keywords, phrases, and patterns to assess a candidate's qualifications.

-- **Data Visualization**: The parsed data is presented through interactive and informative data visualizations, making it easier for recruiters to evaluate applicants.
+- **Data Visualization**: Presents parsed data through interactive and informative visualizations, facilitating recruiters in evaluating applicants.

-- **Search and Filtering**: The tool provides search and filtering capabilities, allowing recruiters to find specific candidate information quickly.
+- **Search and Filtering**: Provides search and filtering capabilities, enabling recruiters to quickly find specific candidate information.

 ## Technologies Used

-The project is built using the following technologies and tools:
+The project is developed using the following technologies and tools:

 - **Python**: The core programming language used for NLP and data analysis.

-- **NLP Libraries**: NLP libraries and tools like NLTK (Natural Language Toolkit) and spaCy are employed for text analysis.
+- **NLP Libraries**: Utilizes NLP libraries and tools like NLTK (Natural Language Toolkit) and spaCy for text analysis.

-- **Web Interface**: A web-based user interface is developed using streamlit.
+- **Web Interface**: Features a web-based user interface developed using Streamlit.

-- **Data Visualization**: Libraries like Matplotlib and Plotly are used for creating data visualizations.
+- **Data Visualization**: Utilizes libraries such as Matplotlib and Plotly for creating visualizations.

 ## How to Run the Application